particle-iot/docs/src/content/guide/tools-and-features/dev.md

 ## Managing Your Device

-### Setting up WiFi
+### Setting up Wi-Fi

 ![WiFi list]({{assets}}/images/ide-wifi-list.jpg)

-To setup device's WiFi, connect it via USB and click **Setup device's WiFi...** button on the toolbar.
+To setup device's Wi-Fi, connect it via USB and click **Setup device's Wi-Fi...** button on the toolbar.

 If your device isn't in {{#if photon}}{{{popup 'Listening Mode,' 'vine' 'https://vine.co/v/eZUH7WaWjMT/embed/simple'}}}{{/if}}{{#if core}}{{{popup 'Listening Mode,' 'vine' 'https://vine.co/v/eZU6YiK20Hl/embed/simple'}}}{{/if}} you'll see animation showing how to enter that state.